Affineindia/D-Bricks/README.md

-# IntelliTag & IntelliSearch Tool ~ Databricks Hackathon
+# Assetfind AI- IntelliTag & IntelliSearch Tool
+~ *Databricks Hackathon*
 ------------------------------

 ### Description
 ---------------------------
 This project automates the identification and tagging of key product attributes using prompt engineering and keyword extraction.
-It integrates a GenAI-based search engine for image-to-image and text-to-image searches, leveraging Azure OpenAI LLMs and Databricks capabilities.
+It integrates a GenAI-based search engine for image-to-image and text-to-image searches, leveraging Azure OpenAI/ Databricks LLMs and other Databricks capabilities.
 Databricks Unity Catalog is used to store and manage data, while scheduled jobs handle automated runs.
 The output is an interactive dashboard for seamless image uploads and attribute-based search.

 ### Table of Contents